-Abdelelah El Sadig Mohamed, a member of the Sudanese Teachers Committee in the state, told Radio Dabanga, the “fees were too excessive for families in this economy”.
+Abdallah El Sadig, member of the Sudanese Teachers Committee in the state, told Radio Dabanga, the “fees are too high for families in this economy”.

 He explained that the imposed price-hike is being used to supplement the lack of income for school administrators, and not used in “running the school or providing much-needed school equipment”.

-Mohamed pointed out that the state’s labour committee decided that these fees should be reduced to SDG7,000.
+El Sadig pointed out that White Nile state Labour Committee stated that these fees should be reduced to SDG7,000.

 Save the Children

-Save the Children reported that nearly seven million children in Sudan were not going to school due to the damage caused by heavy rainfall, which affected nearly 600 schools.
+Save the Children reported that nearly seven million children in Sudan are not going to school due to the damage caused by heavy rainfall, which affected nearly 600 schools.

-In a report published by the organisation, they showed that Sudan was second in the top five countries at ‘extreme risk’, according to the '2022 Risk to Education Index'.
+In a report published by the organisation, they show that Sudan is second in the top five countries at ‘extreme risk’, according to the ‘2022 Risk to Education Index’.